Ana Montenegro: Biography

 She was honored in a national congress of the Brazilian Bar Association and received several honors from national institutions.
 In 2005, she was one of the 1000 women nominated for the Nobel Peace Prize.

 Montenegro died 30 March 2006 in Salvador de Bahia.
-In 2011, he posthumously received the Chico Mendes Medal of Resistance awarded by the human rights group Tortura Nunca Mais.
+In 2011, she posthumously received the Chico Mendes Medal of Resistance awarded by the human rights group Tortura Nunca Mais.